Defining MS from what It Creates, rather than How Its Created

-Red hair isn’t more red some days and less red others.
+Red hair isn’t redder some days and less red others.
 Or not red altogether on occasion!
-But MS can be that way, being more MS’y some days than others.
+But multiple sclerosis can be that way, MSing more some days than others.

 What if MS is an Invitation to Develop New Strengths?

-In physical therapy, I have seen how therapists will actually block off (for lazy eye or stroke) the stronger part of the body so the client works and learns to exert the weaker and less used parts of the body.
+In physical therapy, I have seen how therapists will block off (for lazy eye or stroke) the stronger part of the body, so the client works and learns to exert the weaker and less used parts of the body.
 This helps to strengthen those parts by focusing attention on them and by removing the parts of the body that don’t allow for this development.

-Lets see some examples of what I mean:
+Let’s see some examples of what I mean:

 - Do you have the ability to pause and meditate on your problems until you know what is best and then act on it or do you go go go until they get resolved sometimes expending large amounts of energy because you don’t know how to stop or the mere thought of stopping creates deep anxiety?

-- Do you work on your internal conflicts, on family issues, on painful emotions or do you push them down and ignore them and just keep going?
+- Do you work on your internal conflicts, on family issues, on painful emotions, or do you push them down and ignore them and just keep going?